rayner-iot-solutions/weewx-temperaturnu/README.md

 ================================================================================
 ```

-All three tests should produce identical results (22.5°C), confirming the conversion logic works correctly.
+All three unit tests should produce identical results (22.5°C), confirming the conversion logic works correctly.

 ### Test Manually with curl